MohitGoyal09/GuardianReport/README.md

-# SafeSpeak
+# GuardianReport

-SafeSpeak is a web application designed to allow users to submit anonymous reports of incidents, ensuring their safety and privacy.
+GuardianReport is a web application designed to allow users to submit anonymous reports of incidents, ensuring their safety and privacy.
 The application leverages modern web technologies to provide a seamless and secure user experience.

 ## Table of Contents